There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 If your agency offers referral incentives, remind the sales agents of this during the meeting.

-For instance, tell them, “For every referral that leads to a property management agreement, we offer a commission of $X, so it's a win-win for everyone.”
+[Script] “For every referral that leads to a property management agreement, we offer a commission of $X, so it's a win-win for everyone.”

 This not only encourages future referrals but also creates excitement and competition among the team.